 Initially my family opted for our ancestors’ (paternal grandmother and mother) graves to be exhumed by The National Environment Agency (NEA).

 After 2019 Qingming, one private contractor showed me these photographs of graves that were exhumed by NEA.

 Clearly NEA exhumation is completely different from private exhumation.

 Subsequently, I learned that NEA had changed the exhumation process for Choa Chu Kang Cemetery Exhumation Programme Phase 7.

-To ensure the safety of the grave digger and allow him to pick up our ancestors’ remains respectfully, my family finally engaged a private contractor to carry out the exhumation on 12 June 2019.
+To ensure the safety of the grave digger and allow him to retrieve our ancestors’ remains respectfully, my family finally engaged a private contractor to carry out the exhumation on 12 June 2019.

 I shared the above photographs with my cousins.
 One cousin did likewise; switched from NEA exhumation to private exhumation for her late father’s grave.

-Whereas another cousin made a successful appeal (through a MP) for NEA to remove the entire grave structure/monument and open the coffin fully to pick up the remains of her late mother-in-law in May 2019.
+Whereas another cousin made a successful appeal (through a MP) for NEA to remove the entire grave structure/monument and open the coffin fully to retrieve the remains of her late mother-in-law in May 2019.